MallocNull/circlescape/PROTOCOL.md

 Messages communicated between the client and server follow the same format, but have different meanings depending on which end is the recipient.
 A message's intent is determined by its packet ID, a unique identifier that tells the client or server how it should react to the received message.
 A message id that incites bidirectional communication between the client and server should typically be associated with the same message id on the client as on the server, so as to avoid confusion.

-A packet of communication between the client and server is considered to be a seamlessly connected regions of bytes, the boundaries of which are defined in the header of the packet.
+A packet of communication between the client and server is considered to be a header followed by seamlessly connected regions of bytes, the boundaries of which are defined in the header.

 All references to the 'byte' in this document refers to individual 8-bit octets, as is the de facto standard in modern computing.
 All binary-encoded multi-byte quantities sent in a packet are to be sent in network byte order (big endian).